-The ATmega128A provides six Lock bits.
-These can be left unprogrammed ('1') or can be programmed ('0') to obtain the additional features listed in the Table 31-2 Lock Bit Protection Modes(2) on page 382 below.
+The ATmega64A provides six Lock bits.
+These can be left unprogrammed ('1') or can be programmed ('0') to obtain the additional features listed in table Lock Bit Protection Modes below.
 The Lock Bits can only be erased to "1" with the Chip Erase command.